CONSEP

 The diagnostic pathway following screening of PA is shown in Fig 1.
 Diagnostic information should be feedback to the referring general practices and entered to Best Practice system.

-Figure 1: Diagnostic pathway following screening.
-HT, hypertension; ARR, aldosterone to renin ratio; interfering meds refer to antihypertensive drugs which affect the ARR.
+Figure 1: Diagnostic pathway following screening (primary care in teal, specialist care in burgundy; ARR, aldosterone to renin ratio; interfering meds refer to antihypertensive drugs which affect the ARR.
 Interfering medication including: Diuretic (e.g. hydrochlorothiazide, frusemide, indapamide), Mineralocorticoid antagonist (e.g. spironolactone, eplerenone), Angiotensin-converting enzyme inhibitor (e.g. perindopril, ramipril), Angiotensin II receptor blocker (e.g. irbesartan, telmisartan), Dihydropyridine calcium channel blocker (e.g. amlodipine, lercanidipine).

 Study design